John Ryan is in his third season as Trinity’s assistant swimming coach.

 He was appointed head coach in June 1992, and the swim teams began competition the following fall season.
 It marked the beginning of Trinity’s first-ever varsity swimming & diving program.

-Coach Ryan was appointed to his position in April 1992, and the swim team began competition the following fall.
-Since that inaugural season, 24 men’s and women’s swimmers (14 men and 10 women) have earned All-America honors following NCAA Division III competition.
+During Coach Ryan’s tenure as head coach, 24 men’s and women’s swimmers (14 men and 10 women) earned All-America accolades following the NCAA Division III Championships.